Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 ## Summary by jurisdictions and universities

 This document provides an in-depth exploration of academic programs in health informatics across five countries: Canada, Australia, the United Kingdom, France, and the United States.
 It spans various academic levels, including Bachelor’s, Master’s, PhD, and Fellowships.
-Twelve universities were selected to present inspiring programs, in a diversity of settings.
+Twelve universities were selected to present inspiring programs in a diversity of settings.
 With digital health training being closely aligned with jurisdictional and local configurations, examples here are presented to highlight institutional trajectories and choices toward creating new programs at the confluence of disciplines.
 This document is not an exhaustive repertory of programs, only a select group of universities are featured, each offering specialized degrees aimed at meeting the increasing demand for skilled professionals in health information management and digital healthcare.
 It should be noted that training in digital health refers to several fields, including health informatics (also known as biomedical informatics), health data science, health information management, virtual care and telehealth.
 The training courses presented here therefore cover all these fields, but exclude bioinformatics and engineering training, although several overlaps also exist at certain universities.
 In addition, several certificates or short certification programs also exist, but have not been included in this document.

 ### USA

 ####  Medical schools

-In the United States, in absence of a centeralized and unfied effort, some medical schools have been reported to offer digital health teachings.
+In the United States, in absence of a centeralized and unfied effort, some medical schools have been reported to offer digital health courses.
 This can go from support for individual research and development projects to formal curricular integration as a “digital health track”.
 Several studies have been published (see [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6971961/)) on the subject and some universities have begun introducing a new component of the medical education curriculum to current medical students to enhance the instruction in [Digital Health and Data Science](https://www.feinberg.northwestern.edu/md-education/curriculum/components/index.html).

 #### Selected Universities